 About the Norway Triathlon

 A Triathlon is an athletic event that combines swimming, bicycle riding, and running.
 Competitors will begin with a 0.62 mile (1 km) swim on a triangular course on Lake Pennesseewassee from the public beach area on Route 118.
-Upon return to the beach, the swimmers will then mount their bikes for an 11.6 mile (18.72 km) ride up 118 and the Greenwood Road through Nobles corner along the rolling hills of northern Norway.
+Upon return to the beach, the swimmers will then mount their bikes for a 16.78 mile (27 km) ride up 118 and the Greenwood Road through Nobles corner along the rolling hills of northern Norway.
 Then turning around and heading back to the Public Beach area to begin the 3.38 mile (5.44 km) run along Route 117 and into the Roberts farm trails and back to the Public Beach area to the finish.
 Some will compete in relays with different competitors doing each leg of the race.
 Racers of all abilities are encouraged to compete.
 After the race, there will be food for competitors and volunteers.
 Elsewhere in Maine, there are several triathlons conducted throughout the Spring, Summer, and Fall.
 The Norway Tri will become one in a series of Maine triathlons.

 The Purpose of the Norway Triathlon